Sandymiguel137/MAGIC_Attack_Detection/README.md

 - The remaining 90 sensors are strategically placed across the network for maximum coverage and robustness to stealthy FDI.

 ## Measurements.py

--Simulates realistic sensor measurements by injecting noise into OpenDSS voltage outputs.
+- Simulates realistic sensor measurements by injecting noise into OpenDSS voltage outputs.
--Computes node-level currents using the Y-bus matrix and voltage phasors.
+- Computes node-level currents using the Y-bus matrix and voltage phasors.
--Generates noisy voltage, current, and power readings for mu-PMUs and power meters as inputs for attack detection and state estimation.
+- Generates noisy voltage, current, and power readings for mu-PMUs and power meters (currently none) as inputs for attack detection and state estimation.

 ## Requirements